Home Page

 3.1 The Public Interest Disclosure Act 1998 sets out the categories where the statutory whistleblowing protection applies.
 These are:

-3.2 In addition, the Council/School will provide similar protection to any employee "blowing the whistle" on any issue deemed to be a breach of the code of conduct.
+3.2 In addition, the Council/Schools will provide similar protection to any employee "blowing the whistle" on any issue deemed to be a breach of the code of conduct.

 3.3 The overriding concern should be that it would be in the public interest for malpractice to be corrected and, if appropriate, sanctions applied.

-3.4 The policy is subject to any relevant legislation and specifically will operate within the requirements of the GDPR 2018.
+3.4 The policy is subject to any relevant legislation and specifically will operate within the requirements of the Data Protection Act.

 4. How to raise a concern